Reading: Critical Reading & Analysis (Introduction): B2 Lesson 1: Distinguishing Fact from Opinion and Identifying Supporting Evidence

 Why Night Buses Are a Poor Choice for Cambodian Travel

-While many tourists and locals use night buses for long-distance travel in Cambodia, I believe they are a surprisingly poor choice for several reasons (Opinion).
+While many tourists and locals use night buses for long-distance travel in Cambodia, I believe they are a surprisingly poor choice for several reasons.
 Firstly, the safety record is a major concern.
-Official government statistics show a higher rate of accidents involving overnight buses compared to daytime services (Fact).
+Official government statistics show a higher rate of accidents involving overnight buses compared to daytime services.
 Secondly, passengers often arrive at their destination at 5:00 or 6:00 AM.
-This is an inconvenient time (Opinion), as most guesthouses will not allow you to check in for several hours.
-Finally, while you might save money on one night's accommodation, the experience itself is simply terrible (Opinion).
+This is an inconvenient time, as most guesthouses will not allow you to check in for several hours.
+Finally, while you might save money on one night's accommodation, the experience itself is simply terrible.
 You arrive feeling exhausted and unable to enjoy your first day.
 Therefore, choosing a daytime bus is a much better and more sensible option.

 • Main Argument: The author's main point is an opinion: that night buses are a poor choice.

-• Supporting Evidence 1: The author uses a verifiable fact about higher accident rates to support their point about safety.
+• Supporting Evidence 1: They use a verifiable fact about higher accident rates.

-• Supporting Evidence 2: The author states that arriving early is "inconvenient."
-This is an opinion, as another person might find it convenient.
+• Supporting Evidence 2: They state that arriving early is "inconvenient," which is an opinion.

-• Supporting Evidence 3: The author claims the experience is "terrible."
-This is a strong opinion based on personal feeling.
+• Supporting Evidence 3: They claim the experience is "terrible," which is a strong opinion.

-Read the short text below and answer the questions.
+Read the short text below, then answer the questions.

 "The new Kep Crab Market, which opened in 2023, is a major improvement for the city.
 It is a two-story concrete building located directly on the waterfront.
 In my opinion, it is the best place in Cambodia to eat fresh seafood, offering a much cleaner and more comfortable experience than the old market."